nirav99/MachineLearning/README.txt

 3) To build the Profit Prediction Problem, run the bash script buildProfitPredictorJar.sh.

+4) To build the Gold Price Prediction Problem, run the bash script buildGoldPricePredictorJar.sh.

-4) To run these problems, use the commands java -jar HousePricePredictor.jar ./data/HousePricePredictionData.txt
+5) To run these problems, use the commands java -jar HousePricePredictor.jar ./data/HousePricePredictionData.txt

   java -jar ProfitPredictor.jar ./data/ProfitPredictionData.txt

+  java -jar GoldPricePredictor.jar ./data/GoldPriceDataLast4Years.csv

 These problems train themselves on the training data while running gradient descent algorithm and predict the outcome.
 These problems also plot the cost in gradient descent algorithm with each iteration (step) of the algorithm.
+Moreover, when the input has only one feature, the trend of actual data vs predicted data is also built.